babel/website/docs/configuration.md

 Babel can be configured!
 Many other tools have similar configs: ESLint (`.eslintrc`), Prettier (`.prettierrc`).

 All Babel API [options](options.md) are allowed.
-However, if the option requires JavaScript, you may want to use a Javascript [configuration file](config-files.md).
+However, if the option requires JavaScript, you may want to use a JavaScript [configuration file](config-files.md).

 ## What's your use case?